 - Understand the light direction, if you don’t have that strong directional light, you won’t be able to see the shadows.

 - Use a viewfinder to set up your composition or cut a rectangle out of a piece of cardboard (like a shoebox lid) and use it to visually crop your subject.

 - Always begin drawings along the edges first, this will ‘anchor’ your drawing in place and keep you running out of space later on.

 - Check line angles with your pencil, this is a great way to get correct perspectives lines, edges of building or anything really.

-- Close one eye to flatten out the image, this helps because it eliminants depth perception and make the subject you’re drawing appear flat.
+- Close one eye to flatten out the image, this helps because it eliminates depth perception and makes the subject you’re drawing appear flat.